ChinmayNangia/CEH-Practical-Notes/10) Cryptography.md

 1) **Hashcalc**
-	1) calculating the hash of a  particular file
+	1) calculating the hash of a  particular file -> Data format ->  File  ->  upload the file then check the hash
 	2) either check the SHA1 Hash of a text enter the text in the field or upload the file

 2) **MD5 calculator**